 We use an exhaust manifold to connect the engine cylinder exhaust to the exhaust pipe.
 Thus, to demand the fluctuating pressure of the exhaust line with a muffler or silencer.
-In other words, to in turn reduce most of the noise resulted when gases discharged directly to the atmosphere.
+In other words, reducing most of the noise that results when gases are discharged directly into the atmosphere.

 Oil-Based Power Plant Exhaust System

-There is also a flexible tubing system to take up the facts of expansion and isolate the exhaust system from the engine vibration.
+There is also a flexible tubing system to expand and isolate the exhaust system from the engine vibration.
 And we may also use a heat recovery steam generator to generate low-pressure steam for process work.

-It’s used to provide a sufficient quantity of cool filtered oil to give adequate lubrication to the moving parts of the engine.
+It’s used to provide a sufficient quantity of cool filtered oil to give adequate lubrication to the engine’s moving parts.
 It consists of a lubricating oil tank, pump, filter, and oil cooler.
 It is classified into:

-It’s usually used in the two-stroke engine where we mix a small quantity of lubricating oil in the fuel tank.
+It’s usually used in the two-stroke engine to mix a small quantity of lubricating oil in the fuel tank.

 This may be a splash system, pressure fed system, or splash or pressure feed system.

-It’s usually used in a large stationary marine engine where we carry the supply of oil in an external tank with some help of scavenging pump through a strainer and filter.
+It’s usually used in a large stationary marine engine where we carry the oil supply in an external tank with some help of a scavenging pump through a strainer and filter.

-It consists of a water source; a pump that circulates water through a cylinder and head jacket; and a cooling tower in which it can cool the hot water from the engine.
+It consists of a water source, a pump that circulates water through a cylinder and head jacket; and a cooling tower to cool the hot water from the engine.

-And we must take in consideration when planning for the layout the following:
+And we must take into consideration when we planning for the layout the following: